 Think of our work together as an investment in yourself and your future, in the same way that you might hire an investment advisor to help you get maximum value from your personal financial assets.
 As a career counselor I can provide the same value.

-Career choice is often made with less deliberation than one would imagine.
+Career choice is often made with sub-optimal research and deliberation.
 Certainly that’s true of initial career choice.
 Twenty somethings’ are very much swayed by the opinions of family, peers, and popular culture, and their career choices often reflect (I would say excessively) those influences.

 A vitally important step in narrowing down a career path is to make an effort to filter out the “noise” of these outside influences.